- Key lesson from the coronavirus pandemic is the need for partnership between academic excellence, industry and public health organisations

 'The University of Oxford is uniquely capable of leading a global step change in how we respond to the threat of emerging infections.
 By investing in sound science now, we can help to safeguard our resilience, global economic stability and health security for generations to come.
 We are ready to take our vision to build on these foundations to ensure society is better prepared and agile in its response to future threats.'

-The inaugural Director of the centre will be Peter Horby, Professor of Emerging Infectious Diseases at the University of Oxford, who has worked on many global health threats including SARS-1, bird flu, Middle East Respiratory Syndrome, Ebola, Lassa fever, and plague.
+The inaugural Director of the institute will be Peter Horby, Professor of Emerging Infectious Diseases at the University of Oxford, who has worked on many global health threats including SARS-1, bird flu, Middle East Respiratory Syndrome, Ebola, Lassa fever, and plague.

 'The COVID-19 pandemic has shown us that spectacular advances are possible through an alliance of science, the public sector and industry – creating digital disease control tools, diagnostic tests, and life-saving treatments and vaccines at unprecedented speed.
 But it should not take a pandemic to make this happen.
 This level of innovation and multi-sectoral collaboration must be applied, day in and day out, to prevent another catastrophe like COVID-19.'